koin4dapp/koin4kontrak/README.md

 visit us: koin4dapp.appspot.com

 <h1>3 Seeds Random Number Generator (3SRNG)</h1>
 Our decentralized random number generators(DRNG) bring fairness and tamper-resistance in the process of generating numbers to ensure fair game to all members.
 To Ensure the fairness our DRNG using 3 random number seeds.
 The first seed is generated from player transaction to DApp, the second one is from previous session seed saved at DApp, and the third is from the blockchain it self.
-So there are no Founder intervention, all is happened automatically at the blockchain based on DApp algorithm.
-Code snippet:
+So there are no Founder intervention, and all is happened automatically at the blockchain based on DApp algorithm.
+The code snippet:

 ```
 void init(uint64_t initseed) { //second seed=last session seed